QKEY-FOUNDER/qkp-sdk/docs/conformance.md

 3. Create multiple SignedVotes for the proposal
 4. Verify votes and tally => totals MUST match expected
 5. Tamper a vote => it MUST be ignored by tally

+---

+## Case C11 — Execution Contract (SignedIntent + Claims + Policy)

+### Steps
+1. Create a SignedIntent
+2. Create a SignedClaim required for execution
+3. Build an ExecutionContract requiring that claim type
+4. Verify contract => MUST be allowed
+5. Revoke the claim => verify MUST be denied
+6. Violate intent constraints => verify MUST be denied